 The AMF includes Trace Requirements if Trace Requirements have been received in subscription data.

+The AMF determines, based on UE radio capability (e.g. “S1 mode supported”) or Core Network Type Restriction to EPS, whether the UE supports EPS Interworking.
+The AMF includes the EPS Interworking Indication in the Nsmf_PDUSession_CreateSMContext or Nsmf_PDUSession_UpdateSMContext Request to indicate whether the UE supports EPS Interworking.

-4. If Request Type in step 3 indicates neither "Emergency Request" nor "Existing Emergency PDU Session" and, if the SMF has not yet registered for this PDU Session ID, then the SMF registers with the UDM using Nudm_UECM_Registration (SUPI, DNN, S-NSSAI, PDU Session ID) for a given PDU Session.
-As a result, the UDM stores following information: SUPI, SMF identity and the associated DNN and PDU Session ID.
-The UDM may further store this information in UDR by Nudr_DM_Update (SUPI, Subscription Data, UE context in SMF data).
-If Session Management Subscription data for corresponding SUPI, DNN and S-NSSAI is not available, then SMF retrieves the Session Management Subscription data using Nudm_SDM_Get (SUPI, Session Management Subscription data, DNN, S-NSSAI) and subscribes to be notified when this subscription data is modified using Nudm_SDM_Subscribe (SUPI, Session Management Subscription data, DNN, S-NSSAI).
+4. If Session Management Subscription data for corresponding SUPI, DNN and S-NSSAI is not available, then SMF retrieves the Session Management Subscription data using Nudm_SDM_Get (SUPI, Session Management Subscription data, DNN, S-NSSAI) and subscribes to be notified when this subscription data is modified using Nudm_SDM_Subscribe (SUPI, Session Management Subscription data, DNN, S-NSSAI).
 UDM may get this information from UDR by Nudr_DM_Query (SUPI, Subscription Data, Session Management Subscription data, DNN, S-NSSAI) and may subscribe to notifications from UDR for the same data by Nudr_DM_subscribe.
 The S-NSSAI used with the UDM is the S-NSSAI with value for the HPLMN.

 The SMF may use DNN Selection Mode when deciding whether to retrieve the Session Management Subscription data e.g. in case the (DNN, S-NSSAI) is not explicitly subscribed, the SMF may use local configuration instead of Session Management Subscription data.

+If Request Type in step 3 indicates neither "Emergency Request" nor "Existing Emergency PDU Session" and, if the SMF has not yet registered for this PDU Session ID, then the SMF registers with the UDM using Nudm_UECM_Registration (SUPI, DNN, PDU Session ID, SMF Identity, PGW-C+SMF FQDN for S5/S8 interface) for a given PDU Session.
+If the EPS Interworking indication received from AMF indicates that the UE supports EPS interworking and the SMF determines based on subscription data (e.g. whether EPS interworking is allowed for this DNN and S-NSSAI) that the PDU Session supports EPS interworking, the PGW-C+SMF FQDN for S5/S8 interface is included in the Nudm_UECM_Registraion Request.
+As a result, the UDM stores following information: SUPI, SMF identity and the associated DNN, PDU Session ID, and optionally PGW-C+SMF FQDN if the PDU Session supports EPS interworking.
+The UDM may further store this information in UDR by Nudr_DM_Update (SUPI, Subscription Data, UE context in SMF data).

 If the Request Type received in step 3 indicates "Emergency Request"

-- For an authenticated non-roaming UE, based on operator configuration (e.g. related with whether the operator uses a fixed SMF for Emergency calls, etc.), the SMF may register in the UDM using Nudm_UECM_Registration (SUPI, PDU Session ID, Indication of Emergency Services) for a given PDU Session that is applicable for emergency services.
+- For an authenticated non-roaming UE, based on operator configuration (e.g. related with whether the operator uses a fixed SMF for Emergency calls, etc.), the SMF may register in the UDM using Nudm_UECM_Registration (SUPI, PDU Session ID, SMF identity, Indication of Emergency Services) for a given PDU Session that is applicable for emergency services.
 As a result, the UDM shall store the applicable PDU Session for Emergency services.

 - For an unauthenticated UE or a roaming UE, the SMF shall not register in the UDM for a given PDU Session.